hperrin/svelte-material-ui/packages/common/README.md

 Helper utilities are exported from the `@smui/common/internal` endpoint.
 They are used within SMUI to provide additional functionality outside of the features the Svelte API is natively capable of.
 You can use them in your own components to provide the same additional functionality.

-`classAdderBuilder` and `forwardEventsBuilder` use internal Svelte features.
-Since they depend on `svelte/internal`, you should consider use of them the same way you consider use of `svelte/internal` directly.
+`classAdderBuilder` uses internal Svelte features.
+Since it depends on `svelte/internal`, you should consider use of it the same way you consider use of `svelte/internal` directly.

 ## classMap